tc39/proposal-decimal/README.md

 If it works out reasonably to provide for it within the same proposal, it would also be nice to provide support for higher-precision applications of floating point numbers.

 If Decimal is arbitrary-precision or supports greater precision than Number, it may also be used for applications which need very large floating point numbers, such as astronomical calculations, physics, or even certain games.
-In some sense, larger or arbitrary-precision binary floats (as supported by [QuickJS](https://bellard.org/quickjs/), or IEEE 754 128-bit/256-bit binary floats) may be more efficient, but Decimal may also be suitable.
-In particular, if the need is for human-consumable, and reproducible, calculations, Decimal may offer some advantages compared to binary floats.
+In some sense, larger or arbitrary-precision binary floats (as supported by [QuickJS](https://bellard.org/quickjs/), or IEEE 754 128-bit/256-bit binary floats) may be more efficient, but Decimal may also be suitable if the need is ultimately for human-consumable, and reproducible, calculations.

 ### Language design goals

-In addition to the goals which come directly from use cases mentioned above,
+In addition to the goals which come directly from use cases mentioned above:

 + Well-defined semantics, with the same result regardless of which implementation and context a piece of code is run in
 + Build a consistent story for numerics in JavaScript together with Numbers, BigInt, operator overloading, and